tamj0rd2/ModRDN/README.md

 hotkeys

+this geneuinely is the entrypoint. seen in RDNDll.cpp
 1. RDNHUD::DoCommand
 2. RDNSimProxy::DoCommand
 3. HenchmenController::Update (ModController::Will get called for things that do not have their own update method)